Parkasaurus

-Parkasaurus is a dinosaur zoo construction and management simulation video game developed by Washbear Studio.
+Parkasaurus is a construction and management simulation video game developed by Washbear Studio.
+The player is tasked to create a zoo for dinosaurs by designing and building exhibits.
 It entered Steam Early Access on September 25, 2018, and officially released on August 13, 2020.
-The player is tasked to create a dinosaur zoo by building and designing dinosaur exhibits.
 The game was also released on the Nintendo Switch on April 28, 2022.

 Gameplay

 The standard game mode revolves around hiring employees, hatching dinosaur eggs, and catching dinosaurs if they escape.
 The player can use various components such as fences and plants to create exhibits for dinosaurs.
 All zoo buildings can be chosen from a build menu and placed within the zoo to generate income with its perks.
 Guests who stay longer at the location will also pay more.
 Among the employees, scientists can search around to find fossils, create new dinosaur eggs, and janitors clean up by taking the trash out.
 Single player mode is supported.
 Each dinosaur has certain diet and habitat needs, as well as privacy requirements.
 There are some basic biomes can be created immediately, but for others, some terrain needs be tweaked (water supplies, making it more rugged, adding trees).
-The game has two skill trees, that will unlock new buildings, dinosaurs, and items.
+The game has two skill trees that will unlock new buildings, dinosaurs, and items.